philippbayer/blerg/content/posts/2023_06_09_taxonomy_is_taxing/index.md

 Even if the NCBI entry gets fixed it can get confusing: [NC_004409.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_004409.1) has *Lycodes toyamensis* in the title but was submitted as, and still has the ORGANISM field, *Icelus toyamensis*.
 According to Eschmeyer, those are two different species.
 If you BLAST this mitogenome it does look like a *Lycodes*, but who knows if the species is correct - there's no changelog that indicates what the reasoning for the new name was.

+Another example is [AF221864.1](https://www.ncbi.nlm.nih.gov/nucleotide/AF221864.1?report=genbank), a partial 16S sequence of *Myctophum punctatum*.
+But if you chuck that sequence into BLAST (press 'Run BLAST' in the top-right corner) this sequence will not hit the other *M. punctatum* sequences, it will first hit itself with 100% identity, then four *Symbolophorus rufinus/californiensis* 16S sequences with 91% identity, *then* other *M. punctatum* sequences with 90% identity.
+It's clearly not *M. punctatum*, it might not even by *Myctophum*, maybe a *Symbolophorus*, but who knows.
+There's nothing like it on NCBI (that would require a >98% identity for starters) - yet it's a real sequence, a real fish, since I find this sequence in my samples from Australian waters.

 ## Mistake 8: ChatGPT can fix all this.

 ChatGPT 3.5 hallucinates nonsense about scientific names, roughly guessing from their Latin meaning.
 ChatGPT 4 usually says 'I don't know' as details about fishes appear far more rarely in the training data, than, say, the opinions of Redditors on Game Of Thrones.